 There are times in life when events are meant to be celebrated.
-This year my daughter graduated from college and turned twenty-one all in the same week; which we decided was cause for a grand celebration.
+This year my daughter graduated from college and turned twenty-one all in the same week; which we thought was cause for a grand celebration.
 We debated how to celebrate this occasion and decided a Tea Party on the Patio would be fitting.
 We have always wanted to do a tea since our days revolve around what teas to drink and when we should have tea, seriously they do.

 We have a lot of parties on my patio, and for years I have wanted to set up big long tables for a large gathering of friends, and with fifteen invited quests this was a perfect time.
 We sent out invitations early so we would know how many to expect, thinking maybe half would come, but the RSVP's starting coming in and we realized we would be having a full house.